5 essential marketing tools to make your life easier

 Instagram – Technically part of Facebook, but the advertising opportunities here are very different.
 Great if you have a product best presented in image or video.

-What are the most important things to look for in a banner production tool?
+What are the most important things to look for in a display advertising tool?

-The banner builder needs to be easy to use, and intuitive.
+The display advertising tool or ad creator needs to be easy to use, and intuitive.
 It also needs to produce all ads in HTML5.
 From there, you want to be able to implement video, animations, and rich media quickly and easily.
 You also need to be able to create a number of different sizes and translations ideally with just a few clicks, so you can scale your ads without any hassle.

 From there, the tool needs to be able to publish your ads with minimum fuss, and you need to be able to edit your ads after publishing if necessary.

-Which tool can do all of this, and more?
+Which display advertising tool can do all of this, and more?

 It’s an incredibly powerful tool, but one that’s easy to use.
 Everything is in HTML5, and scaling up campaigns takes a matter of minutes.